If you could squeeze a little more effort out of your sales team...would you?

 A rep’s competitive nature can be enough to propel them to the top, but often the rep’s work environment is what brings this competitive nature to the surface.
 Friendly competition can drive reps to go the extra mile, and performance management systems are built to foster that.

 Reps can see their activities for the day compared to their peers not only on their own computer screen, but also broadcasted throughout their office on TV screens.
 Managers can hold contests between reps or teams and use prizes to up the ante even more.
-Stack rankings of contest participants are displayed as well, pushing reps at every level to do their best and making your people better.
+Stack rankings of the team competitions are displayed as well, pushing reps at every level to do their best and making your people better.

 Another strong motivator for reps is recognition for their hard work.
 Broadcasted leaderboards and stack rankings help to recognize the top performers, and contest winners get to be recognized for their performance with a specific goal in mind.
 Recognition leads to higher satisfaction, increased motivation, and a higher retention rate for employees.